 May wasted seven weeks over the needless poll and lost the meagre Conservative majority bequeathed by David Cameron, her predecessor.
 The episode came across as a meticulously planned train-wreck.
-May's position is precarious.
-Her power is drained.
-Both parliament and the EU's negotiators understand this.
-The result will be neither a 'soft' nor 'hard' Brexit – it will be a mangled Brexit.
+May’s position is precarious and her power is drained.
+Both parliament and the EU’s negotiators understand this.
+The result will be neither a ‘soft’ nor ‘hard’ Brexit – it will be a mangled Brexit.

 Corbyn is one of the few people I know who holds beliefs which he will not trade for more popular ones.
-Such rare consistency came across in interviews with the BBC.
-Though he knew it would win votes to say he would 'press the nuclear button', he refused – Corbyn is a life-long advocate of unilateral nuclear disarmament.
+Such rare consistency was made clear in interviews with the BBC.
+Though he knew it would win votes to say he would ‘press the nuclear button’, he refused – Corbyn is a life-long advocate of unilateral nuclear disarmament.

 All the 35 years I have known Corbyn, I have always had pleasant memories of our conversations.
 I got to know him during my tenure as an activist and later Labour party chair in Islington South, a neighbour to Corbyn’s North Islington constituency.